GogollaLab/ballWheelSensor/README.md

 # opticalBallWheelSensor
-Tracking virtual reality wheels and running balls using optical sensors
+Tracking virtual reality wheels and running balls (as commonly used in rodent neuroscientific experiments) using optical sensors

 The scripts above are written to run on a Raspberry Pi (tested versions: 2B, 3B, 3B+, 4B), and record all outputs of a desired computer mouse sensor which enables precise logging